Search | Directories | Reference Tools

 Develop a system for staff to address accommodation requests by individuals for whom the space design does not automatically provide access.

-__ Include procedures for requesting disability-related accommodations in signage, publications, and information kiosks.
+• Are procedures in place for requesting disability-related accommodations in signage, publications and websites?

-__ Make sure that facility staff members know how to respond to requests for disability-related accommodations.
+• Do facility staff members know how to respond to requests for disability-related accommodations?

 Checklist Updates